Faculty Leave Policies [1]

 For compliance and consistency, employees shall submit a leave application to Employee Services to utilize FAMLI, FMLA, and Parental Leave.

-Regular employees in appointments less than 50%, temporary faculty, temporary staff, student employees, graduate students on appointment, residents, and any other employee not listed in sections above.
-Note that individuals in job codes 3201-3209 (on unique stipends and fellowships) are not considered CU employees and are not subject to the FAMLI premium and are not entitled to FAMLI benefits.
+Regular employees in appointments less than 50%, temporary faculty, temporary staff, student employees, graduate and undergraduate students on appointment, residents, and any other employee not listed in sections above.
+Note that individuals in job codes 3201-3209 (on unique stipends and fellowships) are not considered CU employees and are not subject to the FAMLI premium and therefore are not entitled to FAMLI benefits.
+They are also not eligible for FMLA, sick, or vacation leave.

-FAMLI is a state law that guarantees Colorado workers 12 weeks per year of partial wage replacement and leave to attend to certain family and medical needs, including a child’s birth, adoption, foster care placement, or guardianship of a child.
+FAMLI is a state law that guarantees Colorado workers 12 weeks per year of partial wage replacement and leave to attend to certain family and medical needs, including a child’s birth, adoption, or foster care placement.

-The FMLA is a federal law that guarantees certain workers 12 weeks per year of unpaid leave to attend to certain family and medical needs, including a child’s birth, adoption, foster care placement, or guardianship of a child.
+The FMLA is a federal law that guarantees certain workers 12 weeks per year of unpaid leave to attend to certain family and medical needs, including a child’s birth, adoption, or foster care placement.

 Any faculty or staff member who does not wish to take the standard leave described in section II.A may negotiate an alternative leave arrangement with their supervisor or primary unit chair.
 For example: using the six-month unpaid parental leave intermittently, alternative work schedules, differentiated workloads, banked courses, etc.